folio-org/mod-circulation/doc/loanrules.md

 ### 3. Line number priority

-If both the Criterium type priority and the Rule specificity priority are the same then the Line number priority comes into effect.
-The later rule (higher line number) has higher priority.
+For the line number priority the order of the rules is relevant.
+The `last-line` the last matching rule (the rule with the highest line number) is taken, for `first-line` the first matching rule (the rule with the lowest line numer) is taken.

 ```
+priority: criterium(t, s, c, b, a, m, g), number-of-criteria, last-line
+fallback-policy: no-circulation
 g visitor + t rare: policy-b
 t rare + m book: policy-d
 ```